RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

       - MSE (Scratch): `23579784.62581`, MSE (Sklearn): `23579784.59745`
       - MAE (Scratch): `2649.31827`, MAE (Sklearn): `2649.31827`

-These findings reinforce the model's correctness and accuracy, even without external numerical libraries.

-### Summary of Performance Analysis
+> ### Summary of Performance Analysis
+>

-The performance analysis shows that the scratch-built linear regression model is not only competitive with Scikit-learn's implementation but also demonstrates a deep understanding of the underlying mechanics of machine learning.
+> The performance analysis shows that the scratch-built linear regression model is not only competitive with Scikit-learn's implementation but also demonstrates a deep understanding of the underlying mechanics of machine learning.
 The results indicate that the custom implementation can achieve similar or even slightly better performance metrics while being significantly faster for **this specific dataset**.
+>
+> These findings reinforce the model's correctness and accuracy, even without external numerical libraries.

 ## How Does It Work?